Amelia5p/Rock-Paper-Scissors/README.md

 ### <ins>Step 1:</ins>

-From the <a href="https://github.com/Amelia5p/Rock-Paper-Scissors" target="_blank">Github repository</a> click on the 'fork' button in the top right corner of the page.
+From the <a href="https://github.com/Amelia5p/Rock-Paper-Scissors" target="_blank">GitHub repository</a> click on the 'fork' button in the top right corner of the page.

 ### <ins>Step 2:</ins>